kognifai/Galore/SDK-documentation/casestudy.md

 -   Actual prices

-In order to get all these data connected to our Galore system, we use a suitable Kognsberg Edge solution \<insert reference\>.
+In order to get all these data connected to our Galore system, we use a suitable Kongsberg Edge solution \<insert reference\>.
 Here we set up the **Connectors** to gather all the data from the various data producing systems.
 The edge solution automatically sets up an asset model in Galore that might look something like this: